-Iveta has performed together with a number of the world’s top orchestras, including the Berlin Philharmonic, the Bavarian Radio Symphony, the Royal Concertgebouw Orchestra Amsterdam, the Los Angeles Philharmonic, and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
-She has collaborated with renowned conductors such as Claudio Abbado, Mariss Jansons, Marek Janowski, Kent Nagano, Thomas Hengelbrock, Gustavo Dudamel, Sir Antonio Pappano, and Andris Nelsons and she has frequently appeared at the Lucerne Festival, Rheingau Musik Festival, Ludwigsburg Castle Festival, and Schleswig-Holstein Festival.
-In July 2018, Iveta Apkalna made her debut at the BBC Proms in the Royal Albert Hall in London.
-From 2019 she will regularly perform as “Artist in Residence” at the Konzertkirche Neubrandenburg in collaboration with the Mecklenburg-Vorpommern Festival.
+Since Iveta Apkalna’s debut with the Berlin Philharmonic under the baton of Claudio Abbado in 2007 she has performed with a number of the world’s top orchestras including the Bavarian Radio Symphony, the Royal Concertgebouw Orchestra, the Los Angeles Philharmonic and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
+She has collaborated with renowned conductors such as the late Mariss Jansons, Marek Janowski, Kent Nagano, Thomas Hengelbrock, Gustavo Dudamel, Sir Antonio Pappano and Andris Nelsons and frequently appeared at the Lucerne Festival, Rheingau Musik Festival, Ludwigsburg Castle Festival and Schleswig-Holstein Festival.

-She is dedicated to contemporary music and performs works of Naji Hakim, Ēriks Ešenvalds, Arturs Maskats, and Thierry Escaich.
-Together with the Royal Concertgebouw Orchestra Amsterdam she presented the world premiere of Multiversum, a commissioned composition of Péter Eötvös, on an extensive European tour in Autumn 2017.
-Together with the Philharmonia Orchestra, conducted by Péter Eötvös, she performed this work again in February 2019 at the Southbank Centre in London.
-Further world premieres will follow in the near future with works by Pascal Dusapin, Philipp Glass, and Pēteris Vasks.
+Iveta Apkalna is dedicated to contemporary music and performs works by Naji Hakim, Ēriks Ešenvalds, Arturs Maskats or Thierry Escaich.
+Together with the Royal Concertgebouw Orchestra Amsterdam she presented the world premiere of “Multiversum”, a commissioned composition of Péter Eötvös, during an extensive Europe tour in Autumn 2017.
+Pascal Dusapin's work "Waves" for organ and orchestra was premiered by Iveta Apkalna in January 2020 together with the Hamburg Philharmonic State Orchestra under the baton of Kent Nagano.